icebob/moleculer-java-site/src/internal-services.md

 ## About Internal Services

-The `ServiceBroker` contains some internal services to check the node health or get some registry information.
+The `ServiceBroker` contains some internal `Services` to check the node health or get some registry information.
-These services can be disabled by setting `internalServices` parameter to `false` in [ServiceBrokerConfig](broker.html#create-a-service-broker).
+These services can be disabled by setting "internalServices" parameter to "false" in [ServiceBrokerConfig](broker.html#create-a-service-broker).

 ## List of nodes

-The "$node.list" Action lists all known nodes (including local node).
+The "$node.list" `Action` lists all known nodes (including local node).

 ```java{1}
 broker.call("$node.list").then(rsp -> {